dannymagnus/CI_MS2_Space-Trek/README.md

 5. As a first time user, I want be able to add a username and shipname so that my experience will be personalised.
 6. As a first time user, As a user I want to be able to select an answer to the multiple choice question and get feedback on whether I am correct.
 7. As a first time user, I want to be able to view my progress on the quiz.
-8. As a first time user, I want to be able to navigate back through the site structure in case of page not found without using the browser back button.
+8. As a first time user, I want feedback on whether I have successfully completed the quiz or not.

 #### Returning User
 9. As a return visitor; I want an easy way to get in touch with the business to proceed with my purchase.